Saving is simple

 *We might feel a bit more kindly toward John for his kind words about his GXS Savings Account but this is not a paid partnership!
 John got in touch after we launched Betterzine and we thought he brought a unique point of view.
 Feel free to get in touch with us at betterzine@gxs.com.sg and who knows?
 We just might feature you too.

-By emailing GXS Bank and submitting your feedback, content, photo, video and/or other images, you agree to GXS collecting and using your email address and other data provided to contact you.
-Check out our GXS Data Privacy Policy.
+By emailing GXS Bank and submitting your feedback, content, photo, video and/or other images, you agree to GXS Bank collecting and using your email address and other data provided to contact you.
+Check out our GXS Bank Data Privacy Policy.